Thinkful/thinkful-curriculum-starter-files/iain-notes/unit_3/4_code_along/pets_code_along.rst

     ['name:titch', 'age:10', 'species:cat' ...]

 Now what do we mean by "public methods"?
-Public means that the methods or attributes are meant to be called or used by external code, as in code that is not contained in a method of our class.
+Public means that the methods or attributes are meant to be called or used by client code, as in code that is not contained in a method of our class.
 Conversely, private means that *only* code within our class should use the method or attribute.
-Now in actuality, Python is very permissive in this regard, the language will not enforce privacy the way Java or C++ does.
+In actuality, Python is very permissive in this regard; the language will not enforce privacy the way Java or C++ does.
 In those languages we can mark a method as private or public, and the compiler will enforce these rules: you really can't break them, you'll get an error.